Thermal Schwinger Effect: Defect Production in Compressed Filament Bundles

 $x$ grows with the sizes of the loops $x = \ell$ before separation (upper equality), and then describes the distance between the separated loops $x = R$ (lower equality).
 The effective potential for the growing loops increases linearly with loop size up to the final loop size $\ell_0$ and then decreases linearly due to the shortening of bundle along the direction of the applied force.
+Taking into account the change of the angle due to increasing torque leads to faster decrease of the potential, which accelerates pair production.
+Here we present the calculation for the lower limit of the production rate, when the angle is assumed to be constant, and we analyze the effect of the angle change in the SI.

-Treating this process as a Kramer's escape problem~\cite{kramers1940brownian} in the potential Eq.~\ref{eq:effective-potential}, we compute the mean escape time $\langle T \rangle$, which is the mean time for loop pair production in thermal equilibrium at a fixed compressive stress.
+Treating pair production as a Kramers' escape problem~\cite{kramers1940brownian} in the potential Eq.~\ref{eq:effective-potential}, we compute the escape rate $r$, the rate of loop pair production in thermal equilibrium at a fixed compressive stress.
+We compute this rate as the inverse of the mean time to escape using the standard Kramers' approach for an overdamped system:

-where $x_0$ is defined such that $U(x_0) = 0$ and $\beta = 1/k_{\rm B}T$.
-The reptative motion of the defects is heavily overdamped; we introduce a loop diffusion constant $D \propto k_{\rm off} \Delta x^2$ in terms of $k_{\rm off}$ the rate of cross-linker unbinding and the distance between consecutive binding sites of those cross linkers along the filament $\Delta x$.
+where $x_0$ is defined such that $U(x_0) = 0$ and $\beta = 1/k_{\textrm{B}}T$.
+The reptative motion of the defects is heavily overdamped; we introduce a loop diffusion constant $D \propto k_{\textrm{off}} \Delta x^2$ in terms of $k_{\textrm{off}}$ the rate of cross-linker unbinding and the distance between consecutive binding sites of those cross linkers along the filament $\Delta x$.